backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 	- ![[attachments/Pasted image 20220524160426.png]]
 - Test the containers locally using the Lambda Runtime Interface Emulator
 - Unified workflow to build apps
+- You must **create the Lambda function from the same account as the container registry in Amazon ECR** to ensure there are no permission issues.

 ## Lambda Version & Aliases
 ### Versions